edgedb/edgedb/docs/intro/index.rst

   (:eql:func:`str_replace`).

 - **Client Libraries**
-  The documentation for EdgeDB's set of official client libraries for JavaScript/TypeScript, Python, Go, and Rust.
-All client libraries implement EdgeDB's binary protocol and provide a standard interface for executing queries.
+  The documentation for Gel's set of official client libraries for JavaScript/TypeScript, Python, Go, and Rust.
+All client libraries implement Gel's binary protocol and provide a standard interface for executing queries.
 If you're using another language, you can execute queries :ref:`over HTTP <ref_edgeql_http>`.
-This section also includes documentation for EdgeDB's :ref:`GraphQL <ref_graphql_overview>` endpoint.
+This section also includes documentation for Gel's :ref:`GraphQL <ref_graphql_overview>` endpoint.

 - **CLI**
   Complete reference for the ``edgedb`` command-line tool.
 The CLI is